vitalyruhl/ModemControllerRS232/README.md

 Lately, I have only updated it to newer .NET Frameworks.
 (Don't touch a running system :-) )

-the .7z file contains the runnig Program and my Presets.
+The .7z file contains the running Program and my Presets.
 You don't need to install anything.
 Just extract the .7z file and run the ModemController.exe file.

 <br>
 <br>